canonical/charm-relation-interfaces/database/README.md

 ### Consumer

-- At least one Consumer unit should provide one database name (in the `database` field).
+- The consumer leader unit should provide a database name (in the `database` field).
 - If several Consumer units provide the `database` field, the value must be identical.
 - Different instances of the same Charm (juju applications) will have different relations.
 Each relation will have unique credentials.
 - Different relations should be used if access to multiple databases is needed.